NeelBhatt/Docs-1/aspnet/aspnetcore/fundamentals/app-state.md

 Once the package is installed, Session must be configured in your application's `Startup` class.
 Session is built on top of `IDistributedCache`, so you must configure this as well, otherwise you will receive an error.

+> [!NOTE]
-Note: If you do not configure at least one `IDistributedCache` implementation, you will get an exception stating "Unable to resolve service for type 'Microsoft.Extensions.Caching.Distributed.IDistributedCache' while attempting to activate 'Microsoft.AspNetCore.Session.DistributedSessionStore'."
+> If you do not configure at least one `IDistributedCache` implementation, you will get an exception stating "Unable to resolve service for type 'Microsoft.Extensions.Caching.Distributed.IDistributedCache' while attempting to activate 'Microsoft.AspNetCore.Session.DistributedSessionStore'."

 ASP.NET ships with several implementations of `IDistributedCache`, including an in-memory option (to be used during development and testing only).
 To configure session using this in-memory option add the `Microsoft.Extensions.Caching.Memory` package in your project.json file and then add the following to `ConfigureServices`: